Response Evaluation Criteria In Solid Tumours (RECIST) was updated to version 1.1 in 2009.

-Fundamental concept common to both versions of RECIST: measurable lesions are those you CAN measure (determined at baseline).
-From these, select the target lesions as the ones you actually DO measure.
-From that point forward, once target, always target (and once non-target, always non-target).
+The fundamental concept common to both versions of RECIST is that measurable lesions are those that can be measured (determined at baseline).
+From these, the target lesions selected are the ones that are actually measured.
+From that point forward: once target, always target (and once non-target, always non-target).

 The differences between RECIST 1.1 and RECIST 1.0 are as follows:

 - minimum measurable lesion size